12 Chapter 12: Repeated Measures t-test

 Change and Differences

 Researchers are often interested in change over time.
 Sometimes we want to see if change occurs naturally, and other times we are hoping for change in response to some manipulation.
 In each of these cases, we measure a single variable at different times, and what we are looking for is whether or not we get the same score at time 2 as we did at time 1.
 This is a repeated sample research design, where a single group of individuals is obtained and each individual is measured in two treatment conditions that are then compared.
 Data consist of two scores for each individual.
 This means that all subjects participate in each treatment condition.
-Think about it like a pretest/posttest.
+Think about it like a pretest/posttest or a before-after comparison.

 When we analyze data for a repeated research design, we calculate the difference between members of each pair of scores and then take the average of those differences.
 The absolute value of our measurements does not matter – all that matters is the change.
 If the average difference between scores in our sample is very large, compared to the difference between scores we would expect if the member was selected from the same population then we will conclude that the individuals were selected from different populations.